Operation Jurist: Aftermath

-Penang became the first state in Malaya to be liberated by the British from Japanese rule.
-Over the following weeks, the rest of Malaya was gradually liberated as well.
+Penang became the first state in Malaya to be re-captured by the British from Japanese rule.
+Over the following weeks, the rest of Malaya was gradually conquered as well.
 Under Operation Tiderace, the larger British and French naval force arrived off Singapore on 4 September, formally accepting the official Japanese surrender of the island on 12 September.
 On 9 September, another component of Operation Zipper commenced when an amphibious assault was launched at Morib, Selangor.
 British troops also reached Kuala Lumpur on 12 September, where the 6,000 strong Japanese garrison surrendered on the next day.

 On the other hand, the British were slow at reestablishing control over all of Malaya; for instance, British forces would not reach the eastern state of Pahang for another three weeks.
 This allowed a growing communist insurgency to take over a number of smaller towns throughout Malaya.
 It was only much later in 1945 when the Malayan Communist Party's armed wing, the Malayan Peoples' Anti Japanese Army (MPAJA), agreed to surrender their weapons.

 To restore order and curb the communists, all of Malaya was placed under British Military Administration beginning 12 September.
 British military rule would only end on 1 April 1946, whereupon it was replaced by the Malayan Union.
 Concurrently on 1 April 1946, the Straits Settlements was dissolved, and the now separate British crown colonies of Penang and Malacca became part of the Malayan Union.